dlsudatasci/dlsudatasci.github.io/content/_programs/2-minor-in-data-science-program.md

 > Students may opt to take more than one course per term.
 However, students are not allowed to take DATA100 with the other courses during the same term.
 This is since DATA100 is a prerequisite to all of the other courses.

+**May I take multiple minor programs?**

+> By default, students will only be awarded one minor program in their diplomas, unless otherwise stated in their degree program.

 **May I apply to credit an equivalent course towards the minor program?**

-> A maximum of one course offered by other departments may be credited toward the Minor in Data Science, e.g., DATA103 (Introduction to Machine Learning) under ALTDSI overlaps with MACHLRN (Machine Learning) under the Department of Software Technology.
->
-> However, note that the course taken should not be credited to an existing course in the original flowchart.
-Following the example, if your original flowchart requires you to take MACHLRN / STINTSY as part of your original program, you cannot take DATA103 to complete the requirement of the minor program.
-Please see completion requirements above.
+> You may apply to credit an equivalent course towards your minor program as long as it is not a required course for your degree program.
+For example, CSMODEL is a required course for the BSCS program and is an equivalent course to DATA102.
+Thus, BSCS students should take CSMODEL to complete their degree program, but are not allowed to take DATA102 anymore for the completion of the minor program since the course content overlaps with CSMODEL.
+Instead, BSCS students must take other data science courses to complete the 12.0 units required for the Minor in Data Science program.
+Please see <a href="#completion-requirements-for-bscs-students">completion requirements above</a>.

 **How do I drop from the minor program?**

-> If you wish to drop from the minor program, you have to send an email to [datascience@dlsu.edu.ph](mailto:datascience@dlsu.edu.ph).
+> If you wish to drop from the minor program, you have to send an email to [us](mailto:datascience@dlsu.edu.ph).

 **What happens to the grades for the courses that I took under the minor program after I drop?
 Will these grades still be included in my transcript of record?**